 This document is the reference for the policies and procedures put in place by the Incubator PMC for the incubation process.

 The document makes use of the terms MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY and OPTIONAL.
-Where capitalized, we use these terms as defined in RFC 2119.
+Where these are capitalized, we use these terms as defined in RFC 2119.

 Like many policy documents, this is not the most fun thing to read.
 Our Cookbook provides more concrete information on the incubation process.